Get the best Gmail performance

 If you use Gmail for work or school, follow the guidelines in this article to get the best Gmail performance.

 - Avoid bulk operations.
-Select less than 1,000 messages at a time when performing tasks such as deleting messages, emptying trash, applying labels, or archiving messages.
+Select less than 1,000 messages at a time when you delete emails, discard trash, apply labels, or archive messages.

-- Use search in Gmail.
-Use Search in Gmail the same way you use Google to search the web.
-Type in keywords to find messages in your account.
+- Use Search in Gmail the same way you use Google to search the web.
+Enter keywords to find messages in your account.

-- Use filters.
-Use filters to narrow or target searches in Gmail.
-Filters can also be used to automatically sort and apply labels to mail.
-We recommend using no more than 500 filters.
-Using too many filters can result in an error.
+- Use filters to narrow or target searches in Gmail.
+You can also use filters to automatically sort and apply labels to emails.

 - Reduce labels.
-Too many labels can slow processing.
-For best performance, we recommend using no more than 500 labels (including nested labels) in your account.
-When transitioning to a Google Workspace account, merge your mail folders before migrating old email into Gmail.
-For fine-grained organization after a data migration, try using multiple labels per message instead of creating exclusive labels.
+Too many labels can slow down your account.
+Use less than 500 labels (including nested labels) and try to use search and filters to find messages.
+When you switch to a work or school account, combine your mail folders before you move old email into Gmail.
+Also, try using multiple labels per message instead of creating exclusive labels.

 - Know the limits.
-To help keep Gmail healthy and your account safe, Google limits the amount of bandwidth, storage space, server requests, and number of messages that Google Workspace users can send or receive.
-These limits don't prevent normal email use.
-They're designed identify any misuse of Gmail.
+To help keep your account safe, Google limits the amount of bandwidth, storage space, server requests, and emails that you can send or receive in your work or school account.
+These limits are designed to help identify any misuse of Gmail.
 For more information, see: